-This Agreement shall automatically be renewed from year to year thereafter, unless either party shall have notified the other in writing, at least sixty (60) days prior to the expiration date that it desires to modify the Agreement.
+This Agreement shall automatically be renewed from month to month thereafter, unless either party shall have notified the other in writing, at least sixty (60) days prior to the expiration date that it desires to modify the Agreement.
 Such notification must be compliant with Article 6 (Correspondence and Notification) and other applicable provisions of this Agreement.